bokand/page-collection/README.md

 #### data:text/html URL

-Using a `data:text/html` URL to navigate to an HTML page containing a list of the links, or feature-detect and redirect to a `multi:` link.
+Using a `data:text/html` URL to navigate to an HTML page containing a list of the links, or feature-detect and redirect to a `multi:` URL.

 This was discarded as an option as `data:` URLs are considered non-secure - even if they could be linkified, we don't want to train users to click on
 `data:` links.